Hon. Alderman Doreen Madolin Weatherhead: 5th Nov 1931 – 5th Feb 2026

 Doreen and my mother first met as girls, sitting the entrance exams for Queen’s College in Barbados.
 Doreen was born on 5th November 1931.
 My mother was born on 6th November 1931.
 From that day on, they were inseparable “Do and Dor” – lifelong friends.

-In 1950, Doreen came to Britain to train as a radiographer at St George’s Hospital.
+In 1950, Doreen came to Britain to train as a radiographer at St. George’s Hospital.
 She arrived by boat with a trunk and a bicycle.
 As a student, she cycled daily through Hyde Park to St George’s Hospital.
+Back then George’s was situated at Hyde Park Corner, where The Lanesborough hotel now stands, next to Hyde Park Corner tube station.

 A year later in 1951, my mother Dor – having decided McGill University in Canada was not for her – joined Do in London at St. George’s where she too trained as a Radiographer!